wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.4.1 =
+* [Update] The Browscap data file is now loaded only when needed, thus removing its inherent overhead when unnecessary.
+* [Update] The Browscap data file has been updated to the latest version available on their repository (ver 6026).
+* [Fix] Addressed a remote XSS Vulnerability responsibly disclosed by one of our customers.
+Thank you, [riscybusiness](https://wordpress.org/support/topic/security-vulnerability-affecting-slimstat/).
+* [Fix] Reintroduced the WHOIS pin, which has been removed by mistake because of a regression bug.
+Thank you, [brachialis](https://wordpress.org/support/topic/whois-location-icon-disappear/).

 = 4.7.4 =
 * [Update] New fields added to the Email Report and Export to Excel add-ons, by extending how certain reports are defined in core.
 * [Fix] The [false positive](https://www.virustotal.com/#/file/43f69d9c4028f857b5b5544ea4559c03b4d58e02d75617482db517c626164363/detection) alert related to a virus in our code was fixed by updating [AmChart](https://www.amcharts.com/) to the latest version available (thank you, Sasa).